l33tg33k/DemoStrap/README.md

 DemoStrap
 =======

-This is a demonstration of bootstrap using several plugin scripts I've found across the net.
+A demonstration of Bootstrap with several 3rd party scripts and plugins